hellozed/homeicu/README.md

 This project is specially designed to tackle the COVID-19 pandemic.
 Millions of patients have to recover at home without monitoring by professional doctors.

-The goal of HomeICU is to build features of a medical-grade patient monitoring system like the ICU in the hospital.
+The goal of the HomeICU project is to build features of a medical-grade patient monitoring system like the ICU in the hospital.
 It will measure the following vital sign parameters and let the patient's doctor view and monitor them over the Internet.

-Phase I:
+Phase I - done:

 1. body temperature
 2. oxygen saturation  (SPO₂/pulse oximetry)